Chart Color Schemes

 Kingswood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that could affect this region.
-Notable projects include Mulgoa Road Upgrade from Jeanette Street to Blaikie Road, Sydney Metro Western Sydney Airport - Orchard Hills Station, Dunheved Road Upgrade, and Kingswood Hotel Mixed-Use Development.
-The following list details those most relevant.
+AreaSearch has identified 25 projects that could affect the region.
+Notable ones include Mulgoa Road Upgrade from Jeanette Street to Blaikie Road, Sydney Metro Western Sydney Airport - Orchard Hills Station, Dunheved Road Upgrade, and Kingswood Hotel Mixed-Use Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.